Light Exposure Therapy

 This is what the Mayo Clinic currently says about using light therapy lamps for mental health concerns: “Light therapy lamps probably won't cure seasonal affective disorder, nonseasonal depression or other conditions.
 But it may ease symptoms, increase your energy levels, and help you feel better about yourself and life.”

+A Red light therapy device is a device that delivers both red and near infrared light to the user.
 Red light therapy with an LED device is a proven and effective type of light exposure therapy and is a simple way to add more healthy light to your daily life.
-That’s important, because most people aren’t getting enough natural light from the outdoors everyday.
+You might be wondering why light exposure therapy is important when we have the sun right outside.
+Well, it's important, because most people aren’t getting enough natural light from the outdoors everyday.
 The average American spends over 90% of their time indoors.
-That only gets worse in the winter, with less daylight hours and colder temperatures.
+This lack of healthy light only gets worse in the winter, with less daylight hours and colder temperatures.

-Devices like Joovv use medical-grade components that deliver both red and NIR light to your skin and cells.
+Devices like Joovv use medical-grade components that deliver both red and near infrared light to your skin and cells.
 This is just like the wavelengths of light your body needs from natural sunlight, but without the heat or UV rays that can cause sun damage.

 How does red light therapy work?
 At a high level, red and NIR light helps your cells produce energy and rejuvenate more efficiently.
 Because red light therapy improves cellular health, it has the potential for systemic benefits like more energy, inflammation relief, and better sleep.